Skip to main content

 2. Decisions (15 min): ADR-001, ADR-002, ADR-003, ADR-004

-After this: You'll understand Prism's vision, technical foundation, architecture, and development practices.
+After this: You'll understand Prism's vision, technical foundation, namespace configuration model, architecture, and development practices.

 Implementing a Feature?
 (20 min)